 Jake passed recently in an ATV accident.
 I always thought he’d go out with his boots on, but I figured it would be battling wildfires, his chosen profession.
 News of his passing struck me harder than I expected, and I needed to go talk to trees.

 I went up to the river we used to fish.
 I parked and prepared for the hike to one of Jake’s favorite holes; the one where he’d caught that big walleye.
-There were two ways to get there; a meandering path that offered an easy approach at the expense of length and a more direct route that involved thickets of buckthorn, multiflora rose, beggar’s trick and other thorny plants.
+There were two ways to get there; a meandering path that offered an easy approach at the expense of length and a more direct route that involved thickets of buckthorn, multiflora rose, beggar’s tick and other thorny plants.

 “The shortest distance between two points is a straight line,” Jake always said when faced with a hellacious bushwhack.
 I decided to take the direct route in Jake’s honor, my exposed legs absorbing the thorns in a cloak of blood.